sreeharsha-rav/ai-apps/nuxt-rag-chat/README.md

 - pnpm
 - Neon account with a pgvector-enabled database
 - OpenAI account with API access
-- (Optional) Cloudflare account for deployment
+- (Optional) Vercel, Netlify for serverless deployment

 ### Setup for Local Development